darellanodev/jetpack-game/README.md

 - [ ] When last level show congratulations game completed.
 - [ ] When game over the player can press spacebar or enter to start.
 - [ ] Make more white the background leg of the player
+- [ ] In web version auto click the canvas to allow using keys without clicking first the canbas with mouse (view ebitengine web examples)
+- [ ] Extract the levels data to txt files and embed them
 - [ ] Create a basic starting menu.
 The player must press the space key to start the game.
-- [ ] In web version auto click the canvas to allow using keys without clicking first the canbas with mouse (view ebitengine web examples)
+- [x] Create a end game (game completed).
+The player must press the space key to restart the game.
 - [x] HUD with 3 lives.
 - [x] Embed audio, video, fonts.
 - [x] Make some blinking stars in the background.